German Camera Productions

 He has also directed, produced, shot, and edited documentaries for online outlets like The New York Times, TIME, VICE NEWS, Salon, The Atlantic, Huffington Post, and PBS Arts.

-Huffman has been making social issue documentaries and environmental films for over two decades in Asia, Africa, and the Middle East.
+Huffman has been making social issue documentaries and environmental films for nearly three decades in Asia, Africa, and the Middle East.

 Huffman was also an editor of Julia Reichert’s and Steven Bognar’s Primetime Emmy winning PBS documentary series A Lion in the House now on Netflix.

-Huffman recently finished producing Finding Yingying, a Kartemquin Film about a Chinese family searching for their missing daughter in the U.S. Finding Yingying won the Breakthrough Voice Award at SXSW and the Chinese Academy Award for Best Foreign Documentary in 2020.
-Finding Yingying will be distributed by MTV Films in the US.
-Finding Yingying was nominated for an Emmy in the Best Investigative Documentary category 2021.
+Huffman produced Finding Yingying, a Kartemquin Film about a Chinese family searching for their missing daughter in the U.S. Finding Yingying won the Breakthrough Voice Award at SXSW and the Chinese Academy Award for Best Foreign Documentary in 2020.
+Finding Yingying is distributed by MTV Films/Paramount+ in the US.
+Finding Yingying was nominated for an Emmy in the Best Investigative Documentary category in 2021.

-Brent Huffman is also a professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.
+Brent Huffman is also the Director of Documentary Journalism and a Professor at the Medill School of Journalism at Northwestern University where he has taught documentary production and theory since 2009.

 IMG_2407.jpg